-Instantly the staff at the front desk greeted us with a smile as we started the check in process.
+Instantly the staff at the front desk greeted us with a smile as we started the check-in process.

 We were informed that our room wasn’t ready quite yet, as it was early, offered to store our bags and invited us to join the hotel breakfast in the lobby.

-Elated at the opportunity to be relived of our bags and get another coffee in us, we packed our day bags and enjoyed a coffee before heading out into the streets to check out Helsinki.
+Elated at the opportunity to be relieved of our bags and get another coffee in us, we packed our day bags and enjoyed a coffee before heading out into the streets to check out Helsinki.

 Related Article: Taking the Ferry from Stockholm to Helsinki